Lothal: Dockyard

 who offered an alternative assessment of the feature as primarily an irrigation tank.
 In their assessment the dimensions of the "inlet" are not large enough to accommodate the draft of ocean going vessels, with inland craft having to be used to ferry goods to ocean going vessels birthed elsewhere.
 The identification of just two wells in the town, one on the southern edge of the dock and the other on the acropolis, were also offered to support the alternative primary purpose, as a tank to irrigate vegetables in the adjoining fields, a place to bathe, and a quay to unload river boats.

-The National Institute of Oceanography, Goa discovered foraminifera (marine microfossils) and salt, gypsum crystals (due to evapouration of seawater) in the rectangular structure clearly indicating that sea water once filled the structure, though Leshnik argued these could have been left through flood events.
+Researchers from the National Institute of Oceanography in Goa discovered foraminifera... (marine microfossils) and salt, gypsum crystals (due to evapouration of seawater) in the rectangular structure clearly indicating that sea water once filled the structure, though Leshnik argued these could have been left through flood events.

 The purpose of the 5 stone weights found around the basin, as to whether they were anchors or Shadoof weights has also been debated, as have the source of the estuarine shells from the dock, 5 terracotta models of boats and a circular Persian Gulf seal from Bahrain.

 It is speculated that Lothal engineers studied tidal movements, and their effects on brick-built structures, since the walls are of kiln-burnt bricks.
 This knowledge also enabled them to select Lothal's location in the first place, as the Gulf of Khambhat has the highest tidal amplitude and ships can be sluiced through flow tides in the river estuary.

 The main inlet is 12.8 m wide, and another is provided on the opposite side.
 To counter the thrust of water, offsets were provided on the outer wall faces.

 At high tide flow of 2.1–2.4 m of water would have allowed ships to enter.
 Provision was made for the escape of excess water through the outlet channel, 96.5 m wide and 1.7 m high in the southern arm.

 There was an important public building opposite to the warehouse whose superstructure has completely disappeared.
 Throughout their time, the city had to brace itself through multiple floods and storms.
 Dock and city peripheral walls were maintained efficiently.
 The town's zealous rebuilding ensured the growth and prosperity of the trade.
 However, with rising prosperity, Lothal's people failed to upkeep their walls and dock facilities, possibly as a result of over-confidence in their systems.
 A flood of moderate intensity in 2050 BCE exposed some serious weaknesses in the structure, but the problems were not addressed properly.